How Leadership Coaching Works: A Behind-the-Scenes Look

 By this phase, you’re spotting your own patterns before they create problems.
 You catch yourself taking over a meeting and course-correct in real-time.
 You redesign projects with greenhouse conditions from the start instead of fixing them later.

-You’ve developed the capability to:
+By this point, you’ll have developed the capability to:

 • See your own patterns